-- transfer or injection of non-vascularised fat into breast(s). - major cosmetic procedures as defined by the Medical Board of Australia Guidelines for registered medical practitioners who perform cosmetic medical and surgical procedures.
-Dermatologists who perform such procedures should select cosmetic practice.
+- transfer or injection of non-vascularised fat into breast(s). - major cosmetic procedures as defined by the Medical Board of Australia Guidelines for registered medical practitioners who perform cosmetic medical and surgical procedures. - all cosmetic procedures and cosmetic management on genitalia.